pyscript/docs/docs/faq.md

 As a result, **the PyScript `pyscript.ffi.to_js` ALWAYS returns a JavaScript object literal by default when converting a Python dictionary** no matter if you're using Pyodide or MicroPython as your interpreter.
+Furthermore, when using MicroPython, because things are closer to idiomatic JavaScript behaviour, you may not even need to use `to_js` unless you want to ensure cross-interpreter compatibility.

 #### Caveat